aws-samples/pgp-decryption-for-transfer-family/README.md

     - Press enter for all other options to leave them as default, refer to image for reference:
 ![image](https://user-images.githubusercontent.com/59907142/181582434-2df2a594-d905-4b69-973b-2fa8880a350d.png)

+##### Creating Custom Transfer Family Identity Provider User Account
+  - In the AWS Secrets Manager console (https://console.aws.amazon.com/secretsmanager), create a new secret by choosing Store a new secret.
+  - Choose Other type of secret.
+  - Create the following key-value pairs.
+The key names are case-sensitive.
+  - Save the secret in the following format: serverid/username

 #### Option 3: Manually Creating Transfer Family Server via AWS Console
 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html